 “You’re the best math teacher I ever had.
 So take it.”

 Mr. Harrow took the vase containing the sunflower home.
 He read the note attached to the stem: Once this small bit of sunshine has been enjoyed, please give to a friend.
-He wondered who the blue vase belonged to.
+He wondered who had bought the vase.
 He placed the vase by the television and thought of his late wife.

 Next morning the flower had entirely wilted.
 The crumpled petals had lost their brilliant color and several had fallen off.